Find, fix and prevent vulnerabilities in your code.

 Remediation

-There is no fixed version for webp-converter
+There is no fixed version for webp-converter.

 References

-- Vulnerable module: form-data
+- Vulnerable module: fastify

 - Introduced through: fastify@3.29.5